hannesdonel/Simple-Chat/Readme.md

 ## Functionality

-- You can pick a custom background color and set your chat name
+- Select custom background color and chat name
-- You can send a pic
+- Send a pic
-- You can take a pic and share it
+- Take a pic and share it
-- You can share your location
+- Share your location
+- Ask for OS's permissions to browse data, use camera and mic
-- The entire app is fully compatible with screen readers
+- Fully compatible with screen readers
-- You can reread your chat timeline offline
+- Reread chat timeline offline
 - Data gets stored on- and offline to provide all time access